ChristopherAndrewTopalian/CATopalian_Japanese_Knotweed_Eradication/src/methods/cut_till_rake_and_cover/cut_till_rake_and_cover.md

 # Tarps
 Tarps?
 Very expensive and they allow water to puddle up.
 But they will last longer than landscaping fabric.

+---

 # Mud Bricks
 This is the easiest answer if you have the correct form.
-A 1" heigh form would not take much material at all.
+A 1" high form would not take much material at all.

+> ---

 IMPORTANT: If you do NOT cover the land, then the knotweed will come right back.
 YOU MUST COVER THE LAND!